Drug information

 Before taking lamivudine, tell your health care provider:

-• If you are pregnant or plan to become pregnant.
-Talk to your health care provider about the risks and benefits of taking lamivudine during pregnancy.
+- If you are pregnant or plan to become pregnant.
+Talk to your health care provider about the benefits and risks of taking lamivudine during pregnancy.
 For more information on the use of lamivudine during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs During Pregnancy and Interventions to Reduce Perinatal HIV Transmission in the United States.

-• About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Lamivudine may affect the way other medicines or products work, and other medicines or products may affect how lamivudine works.
-Taking lamivudine together with certain medicines or products may cause serious side effects.
+- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.

 How should I take lamivudine?How should I take lamivudine?